- UNC-TV Series

 Shannon Vickery, UNC-TV’s Director of Production, thanked GSK for its support of this multi-media project that will educate and inspire its audiences.
 “The North Carolina Science Now Project will not only bring fascinating information to our viewing audience, but help fulfill our mission of making valuable educational science content available to educators in North Carolina throughout the year. ”

 Mary Linda Andrews, Director, Community Partnerships for GSK, noted the community impact of the project, saying, “GSK applauds UNC-TV for bringing interesting and current science programming to educators, students, and their expansive audience.
 GSK could not be more proud to support such an exciting program.”

-UNC-TV provides people of all ages with enriching, life-changing television through its distinctive array of programs and services, including four digital channels: flagship UNC-TV; UNC-EX The Explorer Channel; UNC-KD The Kids Channel; and UNC-MX The Eclectic Mix Channel (available on digital cable only).
+UNC-TV provides people of all ages with enriching, life-changing television through its distinctive array of programs and services, including four digital channels: flagship UNC-TV; UNC-EX The Explorer Channel; UNC-KD The Kids Channel; and the North Carolina Channel, stories with a local accent.
 UNC-TV’s 12 stations comprise North Carolina’s only statewide television network, made possible through a unique partnership of public investment and private support.
 UNC-TV is committed to producing, broadcasting and sharing content for and about North Carolina, making it the state’s most important source of information about North Carolina.
 For more information, visit unctv.org and join the conversation by liking us at facebook.com/unctv and following us on Twitter @UNCTV!